Do Go On - 345 - Dame Julie Andrews

 I agree too.

-So yeah, Julie being very cool and gracious about it,
+So yeah, Julie, being very cool and gracious about it,

-Warner, Jack Warner later recalled that the decision was made
+Warner, Jack Warner later recalled that the decision was made for financial purposes,

-To a cinema box?
+To a cinema box.

 Audrey Hepburn had never made a financial flop.